Hardly a month goes by without news of some preposterous new malfunction on the well-known F-35 fighter jet manufactured by Lockheed Martin.*

 Due to its large size and specialization, the company could not realistically change direction and get out of the defense business altogether.
 Such a drastic move would have caused job losses in every single congressional district in the United States.

-Instead, the company began to brainstorm ways it retain its defense contract profits while limiting civilian casualties.
+Instead, the company began to brainstorm ways it could retain its defense contract profits while limiting civilian casualties.

 One of the first ideas proposed was the idea of “surgical strikes” and “smart bombs”.
 However, these were soon dismissed as simple “marketing BS” according to the Lockheed executive, who participated in the discussions.
 “Turns out foreign civilians don’t care if their family members were mistakenly killed by a smart bomb or a dumb one.”